kufreu/kufreu.github.io/final/final.md

 ### a brief exploration of the geospatial capabilities of r
 ----------------------------------------------------------
 ### about
 For my final project, I replicated the [QGIS model](qgis/qgisModeling.md) I created at the beginning of the semester using R and various R packages such as ``sf``, ``sp``, ``tidyverse``, and ``geosphere``.
 This was all done in [RStudio](https://rstudio.com/).
-In short, I converted the SQL used in the QGIS model into a function in R. Similar to the QGIS model, the R function has three arguments/inputs: the input features, the layer from which distance and direction are calculated, and an optional character string to prefix the new columns for distance and direction (layer, center, and prefix).
+In short, I converted the SQL used in the QGIS model into a function in R. Similar to the QGIS model, the R function has three arguments/inputs: the input features, the layer from which distance and direction are calculated, and an optional character string to prefix the new columns for distance and direction (input, origin, and prefix).
 Numeric results for `distdir_from_point` are in meters and degrees.[Here](r/distdirFunction.R) is the function in its entirety.

 ### the function: ``distdir_from_point(input, origin, prefix)``
 ```r